CAM Therapies to Try for Juvenile Arthritis

 Yoga

-This ancient practice combines physical stretching exercises with mindfulness-based therapy.
+This practice combines stretching and strengthening exercises with mindfulness.
 A 2017 study in the Journal of Alternative and Complementary Medicine found that yoga improved physical and psychosocial symptoms in adults with rheumatoid arthritis (RA).
-A separate 2013 study published in the Clinical Journal of Pain found that young women with RA who participated in a six-week Iyengar yoga program experienced improvements in quality of life, pain disability and mood that continued at the two-month follow-up.
+A 2013 study published in the Clinical Journal of Pain found that young women with RA who participated in a six-week Iyengar yoga program experienced improvements in quality of life, pain, disability, and mood that continued at the two-month follow-up.

-While published research on the benefits of yoga for juvenile arthritis is lacking, Dr. Dalrymple encourages activities that promote a mind-body balance.
-However, he cautions that yoga is probably not appropriate for children with hypermobility.
+While published research on the benefits of yoga for juvenile arthritis is lacking, Dr. Dalrymple encourages activities that promote a mind-body balance, although those with hypermobility should be cautious and modify their moves.

 Massage

 Massage may relax muscles, lessen pain and improve circulation.
 Though there is limited research on the benefits of massage for kids with arthritis, past studies suggest it may have some benefits for pediatric pain.
 Two decades ago, a study from the University of Miami School of Medicine found that a daily 15-minute massage from a parent for 30 days decreased anxiety levels, blood levels of the stress hormone cortisol, pain and morning stiffness in children with juvenile idiopathic arthritis (JIA).
-A 2008 study following 57 pediatric chronic pain patients also found that massage therapy significantly improved levels of distress, pain, discomfort, tension and mood.
-If you are interested in learning massage to help your child, speak with your child’s physical therapist or a massage therapist.
+A 2019 review of 11 studies found that massage therapy significantly reduced pain in kids with cancer or severe burns.
+If you’re interested in learning massage to help your child, speak with your child’s physical therapist or a massage therapist.
 Older children can also learn self-massage.

 Acupuncture

-A 2008 review of acupuncture in children from the National Center for Complementary Medicine, National Institutes of Health, found that acupuncture is generally safe in children, but that trials of acupuncture for musculoskeletal pain in children have been inconclusive.
-However, testing the effects of acupuncture can be difficult, says Dr. Friedman, noting she practices acupuncture on her own pediatric patients with arthritis and other pain syndromes and has seen positive results.
+A 2008 review of acupuncture in children from the National Center for Complementary Medicine, National Institutes of Health, found that acupuncture is generally safe for children, but that trials of acupuncture for musculoskeletal pain in children have been inconclusive.
+Still, hundreds of studies have shown that acupuncture can relieve even severe pain in some patients.
+In Western countries, pain is the main reason people seek acupuncture treatments, though the World Health Organization recognizes more than 40 conditions for which it’s effective.
+Acupuncture also helps calm the nervous system and creates a sense of well-being, Dr. Friedman says.
+She practices acupuncture on her own pediatric patients with arthritis and other pain syndromes and has seen positive results.

 Some children see benefits from certain foods or supplements.
 Blueberries and turmeric are two that are worth trying, says Dr. Dalrymple, but not necessarily together.

-- Blueberries.
-In a 2015 Japanese study of 201 children who were taking etanercept, those who drank 50 ml of blueberry juice (about 1 ½ ounces) daily with their treatment had “clinically meaningful improvement” compared to those drinking no juice or a placebo juice.
-Inflammatory cytokine levels and many symptoms and side effects were significantly reduced or absent as well.
+• Blueberries.
+In a 2015 Japanese study of 201 children who were taking etanercept (Enbrel), those who drank 50 milliliters of blueberry juice (about 1½ ounces) daily with their treatment had “clinically meaningful improvement” compared to those drinking no juice or a placebo juice.
+Inflammatory cytokine levels and some symptoms and side effects were significantly reduced as well.

-- Turmeric.
-Although it has not been studied specifically in children, Dr. Dalrymple says he has had patients report good benefits from turmeric – a yellow-colored powder ground from the root of the turmeric plant.
-Studies show that turmeric has an anti-inflammatory effect and inhibits inflammatory cytokines and enzymes, including cyclooxygenase-2 (COX-2), the target of celecoxib (Celebrex).
+• Curcumin.
+Although it has not been studied specifically in children, Dr. Dalrymple says he has had patients report good benefits from curcumin — the active compound in the bright yellow spice turmeric.
+Studies show that curcumin has an anti-inflammatory effect and inhibits inflammatory cytokines and enzymes, including cyclooxygenase-2 (COX-2), the target of celecoxib (Celebrex).

 Always talk to your child’s doctor before trying a new supplement.
-He or she can help you decide which brand to choose and how much to give to your child, as well as help determine if there are any possible medication interactions.
+They can help you decide which brand to choose and how much to give your child and help identify possible medication interactions.

 Some people claim that certain foods worsen arthritis symptoms, but for the most part, research fails to show the benefits of eliminating specific foods or nutrients from the diet.
 For that reason, most pediatric rheumatologists advise against elimination diets.
-One possible exception – at least for some people – is gluten.
+One exception for those with celiac disease or intolerance is gluten, but those cases are rare.
 “When you have a gluten intolerance, fixing that will help with the arthritis,” says Dr. Friedman.
-Otherwise, there is “not really anything to back-up a gluten-free diet,” she says.
+Otherwise, there is “not really anything to back-up a gluten-free diet.”

 Cognitive Behavioral Therapy (CBT)